Acceptable Breaks from Reality

 - Global Currency

-The same money is used across the entire world (spanning multiples countries and/or times).
+The same money is used across the entire world (spanning multiple countries and/or times) to avoid cluttering up the menu with thirty different kinds of currency.

 - Gold–Silver–Copper Standard